PHPFusion/docs/phpfusion-9-documentation/5-upgrading.md

 If you do not have your 7 installation upgraded to 7.02.07 you must first upgrade to 7.02.07.
 We also recommend removing old infusions and panels written for v7, as they can cause a lot of PHP errors later after the upgrade.

-If you have uploaded all new v9 files, make sure your server meets system requirements.
+Before running upgrade, make sure that your server meets the system requirements.

 To upgrade your site open `https://yourdomain.com/install.php` and follow the instructions, click, click and click until done.